Decipher/textimage/README.txt

 // @todo revise
 //    - node - a node entity.
 It is used for resolving the tokens in the text
 //      effects.
-//    - source_image_file - a file entity.
-It is used for resolving the tokens
-//      in the text effects.
+    - source_image_file - a file entity.
+It is used to identify the source image when the image derivative is created by Textimage and for resolving the tokens in the text effects.
     - target_uri - allows to specify the URI where the textimage file should be stored.
 If specified, the automatic URI generation performed by Textimage is bypassed and caching disabled.